 Here, I will share the five reasons I start early and sleep early in a day while on a Ladakh trip or Spiti valley trip.
 I hope it will help you guys too and make your trips as memorable as it has made for mine.

 1. Workers come on the roads for road constructions especially on Spiti Valley Trip

 The late you start in the day, the more delays you should expect.
-The workers on the roads come for repair/construction works and then there are scheduled road closures.
-Sometimes blasting of bi rocks triggers more landslides and hence, further delays are added to overall days.
+The workers on the roads come for repair/construction works, and then there are scheduled road closures.
+Sometimes blasting of big rocks triggers more landslides, and hence, further delays get added to overall days.
 Overall it affects the time of travel in the day.

 2. Sun comes up, snow melts causing landslides and ferocious water streams/nallas

 As the sun comes up, the snow melts fast.
-This results in more landslides or snow slides later in the day.
-Also, the water level in the nallas or water crossings become high causing issues, especially to small cars.
+This melting of snow results in more landslides or snow slides later in the day.
+Also, the water level in the nallas or water crossings becomes high, causing issues, especially to small cars.
 Sometimes the high water levels in the water crossings or a massive snow slide or landslide force you to halt your entire journey or trip at least for the day.

 3. Sun comes up, the winds pick the pace too causing shooting stones

-Shooting stones are one of the most dangerous of all concerns you should have while you are on a Ladakh trip of a Spiti valley trip as they are totally unpredictable and hard to locate/spot.
-The small stones come at a speed of a bullet and crash the windshields or side windows and sometimes triggers massive landslides too.
+Shooting stones are one of the most dangerous of all concerns you should have while you are on a Ladakh trip of a Spiti valley trip as they are unpredictable and hard to locate/spot.
+The small stones come at a speed of a bullet and crash the windshields or side windows and sometimes trigger massive landslides too.